Sarah-Bue/knit-space/README.md

 ### Code

 - The models for *BlogPost* and *BlogPostAdmin* were adapted from Code Institute's "I think therefore I blog" walkthrough.
+- The Confirmation Modal before deleting a BlogPost was adapted from Code Institute's "I think therefore I blog" walkthrough.
 - The basic design of the *About* page was adapted from Code Institue's "I think therefore I blog" walkthrough.
 - The navigation bar and footer were adapted from [Bootstrap's Clean Blog](https://startbootstrap.com/theme/clean-blog) template.
 - The sortable functionality was adapted from [jQuery UI](https://jqueryui.com/sortable/).
 - Django Tutorials, especially [W3Schools](https://www.w3schools.com/django/), [Django documentation](https://docs.djangoproject.com/en/5.1/) were consulted regularly.
 - Several [Youtube](https://www.youtube.com) channels were consulted for inspiration, especially [Corey Shafer](https://www.youtube.com/@coreyms) and [Codemy](https://www.youtube.com/@Codemycom).
 - [Bootstrap 5 Documentation](https://getbootstrap.com) was consulted throughout the project to style the majority of the content.